ahmed78a/STM32-Tutorial/README.md

 This project is done to calculate how fast the ADC of the STM32 can work at. by setting a specific time were the code can run for, and adding a counter.
 It is possible to mathmatically calculate how fast can the STM32 convert values.

 ### 16-Timer_1Sec_Interupt
-This project we set an external time that will excecute a command each second regardless of the
+This project we set an external time that will excecute a command each second regardless of the code's situation.

 ### 17-Timer_Interupt_and_ADC_Speed_Test
+This code uses the timer interrupt of 1 second to see how many adc values are collected through that 1 sec, by having the time taken for the values to be collected and the number of total values collected we can then calculate the speed of which the stm32's adc work at.

 #### Special thanks to Khaled Magdy from DeepBlueMbedded for providing the tutorials.
 Go to the following link for more information: